 - Good hygiene is vital.
 Wash all the utensils carefully between animals, and at least once a day soak them in dilute bleach and rinse well.

 - Some causes of scours in goats can cause diarrhoea in humans too, especially children.
-This includes the Yersinia species that cause yersiniosis and some of the infectious causes of kid scours, i.e.rotavirus, E coli, cryptosporidia, Salmonella species.
+This includes the Yersinia species that cause yersiniosis and some of the infectious causes of kid scours, i.e.rotavirus, E coli, cryptosporidia, and Salmonella species.

 - To prevent human infection, make sure you and anyone else in contact with the animals wash your hands afterwards and take all steps to prevent faecal contamination of anything that could go into a human mouth (hands, cigarettes, utensils etc).